Amsterdam/cms_search/README.md

 The json files for collections and layers can be found [here](./assets/map-collections.config.json) and [here](./assets/map-layers.config.json).
 Make sure you know to which collection you should add the layers.
 If the collection already exist, simply add an object with an `id` to the `mapLayers` array.
 This `id` can be made up, and should correspond to the `id` of the layer you're about to add.
 If the collection doesn't exist, read the instructions below.

+### Map layer without instance API

 Now that we added an `id` to the collection, we have to add the layer.
 Open [map-layers.config.json](./assets/map-layers.config.json) and add the following to the array: